Lori Woehler, PsyD

 Washington Licensed Psychologist PY61292167

-Psychological evaluation and neuropsychological assessment to inform accurate diagnosis and treatment of learning disabilities, attention-deficit/hyperactivity, autism spectrum, complex trauma, mood and personality disorders, co-occurring disorders, developmental disorders, dementia, Alzheimer’s, and TBI.
+Psychological evaluation and neuropsychological assessment to inform accurate diagnosis and treatment of attention-deficit/hyperactivity, autism spectrum, and learning disorders; complex trauma, mood, personality, co-occurring disorders, developmental disorders, dementia, Alzheimer’s, and neurocognitive disorders.
+Forensic evaluations for court-involved persons, parenting evaluations.

 Background and Training

-• Social Justice Practice – King Count Crisis Clinic (currently Crisis Connections)
+- Social Justice Practice – King County Crisis Clinic (currently Crisis Connections)

-• Adjunct faculty Hazelden Graduate School of Addiction Studies
+- Adjunct faculty Hazelden Graduate School of Addiction Studies, Antioch University Seattle Doctorate in Clinical Psychology Program

-• Member American Psychological Association, Trauma Psychology (Division 56), Society of Addiction Psychology (Division 50), Washington State Psychological Association, and Pacific Northwest Neuropsychological Society
+- Member American Psychological Association, Psychologists in Independent Practice (Division 42), Trauma Psychology (Division 56), Society of Addiction Psychology (Division 50), Washington State Psychological Association, Pacific Northwest Neuropsychological Society

 Dr. Woehler’s unique early career experiences influenced her decision to pursue her doctorate and to focus on emerging issues arising from the intersectionality of technology, trauma, and addiction.
 She previously served on active duty in the United States Army, held civil service management roles focused on information/computer security, leadership roles for several early-stage startups, and Microsoft Corporation where her roles included Managing Director of global security and privacy consulting services, Director of global security programs, Chief of Staff, Senior Director of Online Services and Azure security, privacy, and compliance.